Wholesale & Cooperation: 📧 sales@ultrassist.com

 First Aid: Do not remove embedded objects.
 Apply firm pressure, control bleeding, and seek emergency medical care.

-💡 Enhance training with the Lightweight Wearable Gunshot Wound Packing Trainer or for more advanced scenarios, use the Groin Gunshot Wound Trainer to simulate junctional bleeding.
+💡 Enhance training with the Wearable GSW Wound Packing Task Training Kit or for more advanced scenarios, use the Groin Gunshot Wound Trainer to simulate junctional bleeding.

 Burns